Discoveren/diwa-bakery/README.md

 ## Future Features

 <ul>
-    <li>Store page where a user can order for collection or delivery</li>
+    <li>Store page where a user can order for collection or delivery.</li>
-    <li>Working Carousel with JavaScript implementation.</li>
+    <li>Working carousel with JavaScript implementation.</li>
-    <li>Loyalty scheme so everytime a user order it adds a tally and provide bonuses depending on the amount of orders</li>
+    <li>Loyalty scheme so everytime a user order it adds a tally and provide bonuses depending on the amount of orders.</li>
 </ul>